Harnessing People Power to Protect Alaska’s Last Remaining Wilderness

 “We need to stick our differences aside,” Demientieff says.
 “We need to come together for our future generations.
 We have to.
 We don’t have time.”
 Climate change doesn’t care who you are, she says.
 “We’re all going to be impacted, so we need to work together.
 We need to protect what we have left.”

 For her part, Demientieff is leaning into the power of storytelling on social media, too.
-She is on TikTok these days, and has been collaborating with Haraus.
+She, too, is on TikTok these days.

 “It’s so spectacular to witness people from all over the world in a livestream, interacting and speaking directly with Bernadette and the face of this movement,” Haraus says.
 “Taking her time as a leader to engage with this community is incredibly powerful.”

-Note: Correction: This story was updated at 3:02 pm on January 28, 2021 to reflect that Demientieff has communicated with Haraus and his audience on social media platforms, but the two have not created content together.
-Read our editorial corrections policy here.